Pasifika-Web3-Tech-Hub/constitution/README.md

 **4.3 Ownership & Rights:**
 - Providers retain ownership of their data, content, and handicraft designs
-- All marketplace items are represented as dynamic NFTs on Linea zkEVM
+- All marketplace items are represented as dynamic NFTs on Blockchain
 - Dynamic NFTs update based on real-time conditions, availability, and state changes
 - Providers set terms for usage through Linea smart contracts
 - Cultural and traditional knowledge has special protections requiring approval from appropriate cultural authorities
 - Agricultural heritage and traditional farming practices receive special protection

 **4.4 Marketplace Mechanics:**
-- Smart contracts on Linea zkEVM automate transactions between providers and consumers
+- Smart contracts on Blockchain automate transactions between providers and consumers
 - All goods and services represented as dynamic NFTs that update based on real-world conditions
 - Physical goods tracked by dynamic NFTs that reflect location, condition, and ownership
 - Digital goods and services managed as dynamic NFTs with usage rights and conditions